tom-h/Intro-OpenRefine/README.md

 		SH55-7)

 ```
-This file uses indentation to indicate hierarchy, abbreviations to differentiate data types (UF, BT, NT), repeats values across lines to indicate further items of the same type, and also line wraps items.
+This file uses a lot of convention to inidicate all kinds of structure.
+Indentation indicates a hierarchical structure, and a blank line separates records.
+The first unindented line starts a record.
+Abbreviations are used to differentiate subsections containing different types of data (UF, BT, NT).
+Multiple alternate terms are separated by "/", and multiple related codes are given between parentheses (e.g., D15, D23, D39 are AIATSIS language codes).
+Within each sub-section, separate lines indicate  a link to another record which is related in some way, but note looking at the last line, that some lines wrap over.

+In this tutorial, we are going to extract all of this structure and check that it is valid.

 ###### Steps: